How to buy Jumbo Interactive (JIN) shares

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Jumbo Interactive.
 Find the share by name or ticker symbol: JIN.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Jumbo Interactive reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

-- Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of Jumbo Interactive.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

 What's in this guide?